DHI/HydroEO/README.md

 Repo to allow users with little EO (Earth Observation) knowledge to access and download altimetry over rivers and reservoirs for integration into larger water resource projects.

+> [!CAUTION]
+> rk-altimetry is experimental and under development.
+> * The package is expected to be ready for limited use by Janurary 2025

 ## What altimetry missions are available?

 ### ATLAS/ICESat-2 L3A Inland Water Surface Height (ATL13)